A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 The following figures are known:

-• Luke Bespin (known in black/beige, brown/beige, blue/white, black/turquoise)
+• Luke Bespin (known in black/beige, brown/beige [picture courtesy of Sergio Sierra], blue/white, black/turquoise [picture courtesy of Cristian Gauna])

 • Luke Jedi (sorry, no picture)

-• Han Solo (black/turquoise, but same colours possible compared to Luke Bespin)
+• Han Solo (black/turquoise [picture courtesy of Cristian Gauna], also probably same colours possible compared to Luke Bespin)

-• Leia Organa Bespin Gown (known in red, blue, white and yellow)
+• Leia Organa Bespin Gown (known in red, blue [picture courtesy of Horacio Narvaez] and yellow [picture courtesy of Daren Wilde)

-The F/A bootleg figures shown above were made in Mexico in the 80s and do have 3-4 articulation points.
+The fully articulated bootleg (F/A 1a) figures shown above were made in Mexico in the 80s and do have 3-4 articulation points.
 Again those have ball-joints, besides R2 which has pivot joints to the legs and a peg joint to the head.
-They are made out of a rubbery material which can be black or reddish brown (overstock/warehouse find).
+They are made out of a rubbery material which can be black, brown or reddish brown (overstock/warehouse find).
 Older finds show that these can be painted.
 Especially on C-3PO a few golden painted ones are known to date.
 R2-D2 is missing the inner ring to hold the legs in place and therefore I’m not sure this figure ever hit the market.
 All of those R2s known are from a larger recent warehouse find.
+The Luke Bespin is a semi articulated figure, but obvioulsy belongs to that line material- and colourwise.

 The following figures are known: